InfectionMedicineProteomics/DPKS/README.md

 ## Getting started

--   Take a look at the [Usage](usage/installation.md) section for instructions on how to get started.
+-   Take a look at the [documentation](https://infectionmedicineproteomics.github.io/DPKS/) for instructions on how to get started.

 # Contributors